SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 Using the JSON API to create event handlers is recommended for programs and games that will be distributed to other users, because it allows user customization and requires no distribution dependencies.
 See [this document][json api doc] for details.

-However, for personal projects or to take fullest advantage of the capabilities of the SDK, you can create event handlers using SteelSeries Golisp.
+However, for personal projects or to take fullest advantage of the capabilities of the SDK, you can create event handlers using SteelSeries GoLisp.
 Steelseries GoLisp is a version of Scheme we wrote to provide an extension/scripting language for Engine3.

-The rest of this document assumes familiarity Lisp in general, and with SteelSeries Golisp in particular.
+The rest of this document assumes familiarity Lisp in general, and with SteelSeries GoLisp in particular.
 See [the GoLisp documentation][golisp documentation] for more information.

 ## Getting started ##